-The Subject will offer slightly inferior to slightly superior in-unit amenities in comparison the LIHTC comparable properties as it will offer balconies/patios and garbage disposals, which some comparables lack, though it will not offer walk-in closets, which some comparables offer.
-The Subject will offer slightly inferior to slightly superior property amenities in comparison to the LIHTC comparables as it will offer a business center/community room, which many of the comparables will lack.
-However, the Subject will not offer a playground or swimming pool, which is offered at several of the comparable developments.
+The Subject will offer slightly superior to superior in-unit amenities in comparison to the LIHTC comparable properties as it will offer washers and dryers, which all of the comparables will lack, though it will not offer balconies/patios, walk-in closets, and exterior storage, which some comparables offer.
+The Subject will offer similar to slightly superior property amenities in comparison to the LIHTC comparables as it will offer a business center/community room and swimming pool, which many of the comparables will lack.
+However, it will lack an exercise facility which many of the comparables offer.
 Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the LIHTC market.